ajlew/Graph-Linear-Functions/README.md

 # Graph-Linear-Functions
-Plot or grapgh linear functions in Matplotlib in Python
+Plot or graph linear functions in Matplotlib in Python.
+Useful for Visualisation of a line.
+Adapted for my own purposes from https://scriptverse.academy/tutorials/python-matplotlib-plot-straight-line.html